You want to master Italian, right?

-Let me repeat that, in my opinion, the best app to learn Italıan is Ripeti Con Me because it covers the most overlooked skill – speaking.
+Let me repeat that, in my opinion, the best app to learn Italian is Ripeti Con Me because it covers the most overlooked skill – speaking.

-What is the best way to learn Italian on your own?
+This is the best app to learn Italian

 Did you find the best app to learn Italian that works for you?

 Did you know that with some language learning apps you can learn Italian while doing other things?

 Think of the activities you do on a daily basis at home: having breakfast, cooking, cleaning, doing laundry…

 These might keep you busy physically, but your mind is free to study!

 How?
 With audio lessons that don’t need a visual aid, as Ripeti con me!